How to import solid fuel wood, such as logs and kindling, into England or Scotland.

-Enter the specific port/airport/Channel Tunnel terminus in England or Scotland where the material will be arriving.
+Enter the specific port, airport or Channel Tunnel terminus in England, Scotland or Wales where the consignment will be arriving.
 This should be the first point of arrival in the country of final destination.
-You should be as specific as possible as some ports, such as Humber, cover a number of locations including Hull, Immingham, Grimsby and Goole, so specify exact ports if known.
+You should be as specific as possible as some ports cover a number of locations, so specify exact ports if known.
 This might also be the location of any inspection by a plant health inspector if it’s deemed necessary, although inspections might also take place at the first destination.

 Name of importer

 Enter the details, including a postcode, of the first destination point after landing at a port or airport in England, Scotland or Wales.
 This could be a distribution centre or a final destination for the consignment, depending on the importer’s requirements.

 Enter a number or numbers, if appropriate.
 You can leave this field blank.